 Most employees will have to show evidence their exposure to COVID-19 was higher at their job than in other aspects of their daily lives.

 Frontline workers and essential employees may be more likely to contract the virus because of the nature of their work.
-An experienced Workers’ Comp attorney can help you determine if your COVID-19 illness is work-related.
+An experienced Workers’ Compensation attorney can help you determine if your COVID-19 illness is work-related.

 What Does Workers’ Compensation Cover?